 First of all, emergency veterinarians master the art of remaining calm under pressure to help any case coming through the doors of an animal emergency hospital.
 There are, of course, other skills critical to this profession.

-Communication is key.
-Not just between the various professionals working at the veterinary ER, but also between us and pet parents.
+Communication is key between the various professionals working at the veterinary ER and us and pet parents.

 We highly value compassion and empathy in our profession.
 Even if we deal with stress-filled situations, we want to reassure our patients and help them during their recovery.
-Not to mention that it is vital whenever we speak with animal owners to help them better understand any situation.
+It is vital whenever we speak with animal owners to help them better understand any situation.

 Choose The Right Team and Veterinary Hospital